 Don’t agree to guarantee another person’s debt or put up security for someone else.
 If you can’t pay it, even your bed will be snatched from under you.Proverbs 22:26-27

 This is in connection to debts.
-These days, if you’re going to loan a large amount, you are required to bring someone willing to be your comaker.
+These days, if you’re going to loan a large amount, you must bring someone willing to be your co-maker.
 Commonly, it would be a close friend, a relative, or a coworker.

-However, being a guarantor is not wise because you permit someone to transfer the burden of paying to you in case the original borrower missed payments.
+However, being a guarantor is not wise because you permit someone to transfer the burden of paying to you if the original borrower missed payments.

-I know a couple of people whose relationships were permanently damaged because of unpaid debts.
+I know some people whose relationships were permanently damaged because of unpaid debts.
 What happened is that the guarantor had to pay for something they never owed.
 Just imagine the stress they had to go through.

 Related: 12 Financial Advice for Young Public School Teachers

 Four things on earth are small, yet they are extremely wise: Ants are creatures of little strength, yet they store up their food in the summer.Proverbs 30:24-25

 An emergency fund is a biblical principle.
 Just like how ants store food during summer in preparation for the winter, we should also prepare during our good season to have something reserved when the time of financial trials comes.